odoe/learn-dojo/posts/migrating-to-dojo-6.md

 }
 ```

-Let's dive right into how this looks as a functional widget in Dojo 6.
+Let's dive right into how the [Blog](https://github.com/odoe/learn-dojo/blob/c480ef742b088dd3bea9a28d686c35a3e551271b/src/pages/Blog.tsx) module looks as a function-based widget in Dojo 6.

 ```tsx
 // converted to Dojo 6